cstefanache/marvin-dev/MarvinFunctional.md

   ### Workspace - How to use memory store random values in flow

   Let's say we have a banking application.
 We want to create a new transaction with some details - eg: 'test-123`.
 Then search for that specific transaction (test-123) to check the transaction details.
-In this situation we need to create this flow in Marvin:
+Below is an example for a Marvin flow for this situation:
   - a login method
   - a method that navigates to the new transaction page
   - a method that clicks on the 'Create' button